-Built on the site of a mint dating back to the Edo era (1603-1867), Ginza is an area steeped in history with an air of self-assured elegance.
+Built on the site of a silver coin mint dating back to the Edo era (1603-1868), Ginza is an area steeped in history with an air of self-assured elegance.
 Its main street houses some of Tokyo's original department stores, and many still flock here for peerless service that matches the high-class products on offer.
 Ginza's backstreets are adventures in boutique shopping and tiny yet exquisite bistros.
 Rather than resting on its reputation, however, Ginza constantly evolves with the times, providing cultured modernity, energy and old-Tokyo charm.

-From Haneda Airport: 35 minutes on the Limousine Bus or 50 minutes by train.
+From Haneda Airport: 35 minutes on the limousine bus, or 50 minutes by train.

 From Shinjuku: 16 minutes on Tokyo Metro's Marunouchi Line to Ginza Station.

 Ginza's main street becomes a pedestrian paradise on weekends and national holidays as the bumper-to-bumper weekday traffic is banned from the main thoroughfare.
-Traffic-free window-shopping and people watching from tables under parasols in the street is an ideal way to spend the weekend hours.
-From noon till six p.m. from April to September, and from noon till five p.m. from October to March.
+Traffic-free window-shopping and people watching from tables under parasols in the street is an ideal way to spend the weekend hours (from noon till six pm from April to September, and from noon till five pm from October to March).